Welcome to good assessment practices at UTAS

 Brown, S. (1998).
 Criterion-referenced assessment: what role for research.
 In Black, H. & Dockerell, W. New Developments in Educational Assessment.
 British Journal of Educational Psychology, Monograph Series No. 3, 1-14.

 Harvey, L. (2004).
 Analytic Quality Glossary.
 Accessed 8 October, 2008 from http://www.qualityresearchinternational.com/glossary/#c

 Examples of criteria sheets (rubrics)

-The examples of criteria sheets on this site have been developed by academics staff working with an academic staff developer from CALT (the Centre for the Advancement of Learning and Teaching).
+The examples of criteria sheets on this site have been developed by academics staff working with an academic staff developer from TILT (the Tasmanian Institute of Learning & Teaching).
 Some of the sheets have been developed at other universities with this staff developer, and are used with permission.
 All the examples serve as starting points and sources of ideas in developing your own criteria sheets.
 These sheets illustrate the following principles of best practice.

 Best practice in writing criteria sheets

 A criteria sheet describes the evidence you expect in students' responses to assessment tasks at each standard or level.
 This evidence can be about the process that students use, the product they create/produce during the process or both the process and the product (note that 'process' here can be singular or plural depending on the discipline and task).
 A well developed criteria sheet has the following characteristics: